ghc/ghc/docs/users_guide/separate_compilation.rst

   ``type Elem = Char``, you can now use ``head`` from the inherited signature as if it returned a ``Char``.

-  If you do not write out the constructors, you may need to give a kind and/or role annotation to tell GHC what the kinds or roles of the type variables are, if they are not the default (``*`` and representational).
-It will be obvious if you've gotten it wrong when you try implementing the signature.
+  If you do not write out the constructors, you may need to give a kind to tell GHC what the kinds of the type variables are, if they are not the default ``*``.

+  Roles of type parameters are subject to the subtyping relation ``phantom < representational < nominal``: for example, an abstract type with a nominal type parameter can be implemented using a concrete type with a representational type parameter.
+  Roles in signatures default to ``nominal``, which gives maximum flexibility on the implementor's side.
+You should only need to give an explicit role annotation if a client of the signature would like to coerce the abstract type in a type parameter (in which case you should specify ``representational`` explicitly.)

 - A class declarations can either be abstract or concrete.
 An abstract class is one with no superclasses or class methods::